shapkarin/shapkarin.me/public/api/articles/ethereum-abi.md

 ```

 **3. Boolean Type**

+Boolean values are encoded as integers (0 for false, 1 for true) and padded to 32 bytes.
+This simple encoding scheme ensures compatibility with integer operations and maintains the standard slot size.
 ```javascript
 // bool: 0 for false, 1 for true, padded to 32 bytes
 const value = true;